 After alerts are sent to an administrator, a list of alert activity is available for viewing in the Alert Logs panel.

-- 1. In the navigation toolbar, with the Policy tab selected, click Alert Logs to open the Alert Logs panel. - 2.
+- 1. In the navigation toolbar, mouse over the Policy menu link and select Alert Logs to open the Alert Logs panel. - 2.
 Select the URL Gauges or Bandwidth Gauges tab to display its contents: